joe7575/techage_modpack/techage/README.md

 * [autobahn](https://github.com/joe7575/autobahn): Street blocks and slopes with stripes for faster traveling
 * [[ta4_jetpack](https://github.com/joe7575/ta4_jetpack): A Jetpack with hydrogen as fuel and TA4 recipe

-For large servers with many player `lsqlite3` is recommended.
+For large servers with many players, the following packages are recommended:

+* lua-mashal for faster serialization/deserialization of data
+* lsqlite3 for storing node and network data

-The package has to be installed via [luarocks](https://luarocks.org/):
+The packages have to be installed via [luarocks](https://luarocks.org/):

-    luarocks install lsqlite3
+    luarocks --lua-version 5.1 install lsqlite3
+    luarocks --lua-version 5.1 install lua-marshal

-To enable this `unsafe` package, add 'techage' to the list of trusted mods in minetest.conf:
+To enable these `unsafe` packages, add 'techage' and 'lua-marshal' to the list of trusted mods in `minetest.conf`:

-    secure.trusted_mods = techage
+    secure.trusted_mods = techage,lua-marshal

-For the installation of 'luarocks' (if not already available), see [luarocks](https://luarocks.org/)
+and add the following line to your `world.mt` or `minetest.conf`:

+    techage_use_sqlite = true

 Available worlds will be converted to 'lsqlite3', but there is no way back, so: